Aliases for HTR1E Gene

 GeneCards Summary for HTR1E Gene

-HTR1E (5-Hydroxytryptamine (Serotonin) Receptor 1E, G Protein-Coupled) is a Protein Coding gene.
+HTR1E (5-Hydroxytryptamine Receptor 1E) is a Protein Coding gene.
 Diseases associated with HTR1E include attention deficit-hyperactivity disorder.
 Among its related pathways are Signaling by GPCR and cAMP signaling pathway and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1E Gene

 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for various alkaloids and psychoactive substances.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.

 Serotonin 5-ht1E receptors are primarily located in the frontal cortex, caudate putamen, claustrum, hippocampus, and amygdala.
 The human 5-ht1E receptor gene has been localized to chromosome 6 (6q14-q15); the receptor is closely related to the serotonin 5-HT1F receptor.